chillpert/deep/readme.md

 ## How to play the game (single-player version for computer screen)

- 1. Download und unzip the single-player version of DEEP **for your computers operating system**.
+ 1. Download und unzip the single-player version of DEEP for your computers operating system.

 	(Single-player: [Win](https://github.com/chillpert/deep/releases/download/v1.0/DeepWindowsSP.rar) | [Lin](https://github.com/chillpert/deep/releases/download/v1.0/DeepLinuxSP.rar) || Multi-player: [Win](https://github.com/chillpert/deep/releases/download/v1.0/DeepWindowsMP.rar) | [Lin](https://github.com/chillpert/deep/releases/download/v1.0/DeepLinuxMP.rar))
  2. Download and install the companion android app onto your smartphone.
-You can find it **[here](https://github.com/chillpert/unity-phone-controller/releases/download/2.2.3/deep-phone-controller.apk)**.
+You can find it [here](https://github.com/chillpert/unity-phone-controller/releases/download/2.2.3/deep-phone-controller.apk).
  3. Computer and  smatphone need to be **connected to the same WIFI network**.
  4. Start the android app.
 Chose **Manual** via the connect to dropdown menu and fill in the IP of your computer. **Don't press connect yet.**
  5. Execute the game on your computer first and then press connect on your smartphone.